Atrix256/RandomCode/WebGLPBR/Readme.txt

 * have object matrices?

+* make wireframe mode better.
+* turn on back face culling

 * a decent automatic way of making vertex formats and vertex output to pixel input.
  * aka in and out for both vertex and pixel shaders

+* a "reload" button that reloads the page, but puts you in the same location with the same debug options?

 ===== LATER =====